TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/62 - 1 John/1 John 4/1 John 4.15.md

 ---

-Whosoever shall confess that Jesus is the Son of God, God abideth in him, and he in God.
+Whoever confesses that Jesus is the Son of God, God remains in him, and he in God.